On this page, you’ll find the Children in Care: Guide for School Governors, created by Become and 9000 Lives.

 Typically, it makes sense to combine the two roles.

-Whether it is part of the safeguarding governor role or a stand-alone link governor, this governor is an important ally to our CIC.
+Whether it is part of the safeguarding governor role or a stand-alone link governor, this governor is an important ally to CIC.
 They help to ensure that there is accountability for our CIC, as well as support and challenge for the designated teacher.

 What if our school has no CIC (or previously CIC)?